 Today, grandma’s old doctoring journals with their handwritten entries are some of my most prized possessions, and whenever I’m feeling under the weather I turn to the fragile yellowed pages of those cherished scribblers to seek a cure for my discomforts.
-Sometimes a quick inspiring read is all I need to pick me up.
+Sometimes a quick inspiring read of the stories behind her recipes is all I need to pick me up.
 Other times, I’ll take her advice and prepare a cup of herbal tea or a special tonic.
 In my book, preparing one of her old prescriptions is the next best thing to having grandma care for me in person.

 Of course, she would always recommend that folks who were feeling poorly due to unknown causes seek the advice of a medical practitioner; that sound advice should still be followed today!
-But for the common upsets of daily living, nothing beats these natural old world cures.Next time you’re under the weather, try one of the remedies below and see if you don’t immediately feel better.
+But for the common upsets of daily living, nothing beats these natural Old World cures.Next time you’re under the weather, try one of the remedies that follow and see if you don’t immediately feel much better.

 Homemade Herbal Cough Syrup

 Grandma has recorded many recipes for homemade cough syrup; this one is my favourite.
-It seems to ease the cough soon as it is taken.
+It seems to ease the cough as soon as it is taken.
 To make, add 3 cups fresh mixed herbs or 1/2 cup dried herbs into 2 cups of water.
 Herbs to choose from are sage, thyme, rosemary, parsley, lavender, oregano, borage and mint.
-You can also add dried plantain leaf, crushed dried clover blossom, chamomile flowers, dried raspberry leaves, ground wild ginger rhizomes or fresh grated or dried commercial ginger root to the herb measure.
+You can also add dried plantain leaf, crushed dried clover blossom, chamomile flowers, dried raspberry leaves, ground wild ginger rhizomes or fresh grated or dried organic ginger root to the herb measure.

 Bring mixture to a boil, simmer about 20 minutes or until reduced to half.
 Remove from heat, cover and steep until cold.
 Strain liquid into clean pan.
 Put back on stove and add 1 cup of creamed clover honey.
 Heat until blended.
 Cool.
 Pour into sterilized bottle and cap.
 Take 1 tsp as needed.
 Store the cough syrup in a cool place and it will save indefinitely.